Margaret Douglas, Countess of Bothwell

 Margaret Douglas, Countess of Bothwell (died 1640) was a Scottish aristocrat and courtier.

 She was a daughter of David Douglas, 7th Earl of Angus and Margaret Hamilton, daughter of John Hamilton of Samuelston, sometimes called "Clydesdale John", and a half-brother of Regent Arran.

 Lady Buccleuch

 She was first married to Walter Scott of Branxholme & Buccleuch, who died in 1574.
+This was advantageous to the Scott family because Regent Morton was her uncle.
 Their children included: